Key Takeaways

 Frequently asked questions

-What does contractor liability insurance actually cover?
+What does contractor liability insurance cover?

 Contractor liability insurance is commercial general liability.
 It covers third-party bodily injury, third-party property damage, personal and advertising injury, legal defense costs, and products-completed operations claims.
-It does not cover employee injuries (workers comp), your own tools (inland marine), or professional design errors (professional liability).
+It does not cover employee injuries (workers compensation), your own tools (inland marine), or professional design errors (professional liability).

-How much does contractor GL cost?
+How much does contractor general liability cost?

 What is the difference between additional insured and waiver of subrogation?